In 2021 Sustainability is Profitability for Industry-Leading Shippers

 Far from being a cost sink, sustainability can, itself, be a source of supply chain profitability.
 From the fuel consumption that moves your goods to market, to intermodal conversions, to emissions reductions and other factors in the sustainable trucking industry, the supply chain is full of green possibilities that are fully accessible with the right data and technology partner.

 The benefits of sustainability efforts reach organization-wide:

-- Recruitment: Millennials, and the upcoming Generation Z, both want to see the companies they work for engaged in value creation beyond mere profit.
-They’re highly interested in working for companies that have a positive impact on society at large, and ESG fits the bill.
+4. Recruitment: New generations of young professionals want to see the companies they work for engaged in value creation beyond mere profit.
+Many are highly interested in working for companies that have a positive impact on society at large, and corporate social responsibility and environmentally friendly business practices are highly attractive attributes for the future workforce.
 As the MIT Sloan study states:

 “Overall, the results of the study show that by improving environmental, social and governance (ESG) performance throughout their supply chains, companies can enhance processes, save costs, increase labor productivity, uncover product innovation, achieve market differentiation and have a significant impact on society.”